 “Not so fast,” Alaric purred.

 Hazel irises gleamed down at her.

-She hadn’t seen him hop off of his horse, but she should have figured that is what would’ve happened.
+She hadn’t seen him hop off of his horse, but she should have figured that is what would’ve happened when he realized that his men were losing.
 There was a pause where everything was still, and Lex feared she would be beaten.
 This hasn’t happened, what am I doing?
 She thought, as her eyes widened a fraction.
-The man loomed over her, looking down his nose..
+The man loomed over her, looking down his nose.

 Fury boiled in his gaze, and she shivered.